zahra998/twitter/README.md

-# user interfase of the home page of twitter website
+# User interfase of the home page of twitter website